redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/networking/icmpv6-connectivity-multus checks that each CNF Container is able to communicate via ICMPv6 on the Multus network(s).
 This test case requires the Deployment of the debug daemonset.
 Result Type|normative
 Suggested Remediation|Ensure that the CNF is able to communicate via the Multus network(s).
 In some rare cases, 	CNFs may require routing table changes in order to communicate over the Multus network(s).
 To exclude a particular pod 	from ICMPv6 connectivity tests, add the test-network-function.com/skip_connectivity_tests label to it.The label value is not important, only its presence.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2
+Exception Process|There is no documented exception process for this.
 #### service-type

 Property|Description